 - Complex business system communications

-MS should be used wisely based on the various parameters that are discussed above.
+MS should be used wisely based on the various parameters discussed above.
 MS has many benefits for DevOps communities, which own development & operation cycles.
-Are they the best choice for huge, complex enterprise applications?
+Are they the best choice for massive, complex enterprise applications?
 That is still under debate.